 The school will annually review and define which packages are our most effective in terms of cohort, characteristic and identified need.
+As a school, we use Hamilton Trust, Read Write Inc and White Rose Maths.

 This information will be shared among the whole staff and governing body and published on the school website.
+Evidence based research is regularly reviewed and staff apply new learning and findings.

-The gap will narrow in line with national expectations for all of our disadvantaged pupils, relative to their starting points, with a specific focus on younger boys writing and maths and older girls maths.
+The gap will narrow in line with national expectations for all of our disadvantaged pupils, relative to their starting points, with a specific focus on KS2 Maths and Writing with a particular focus on the Year 3 cohort who have been greatly impacted by the Covid pandemic.

-2. Action: The school intends to develop teaching and learning resources and interaction with role models that challenge some outdated gender stereotypes which have recently become apparent.
+2. Action: The school intends to develop teaching and learning resources and interaction with role models that challenge some outdated gender stereotypes.
+Teaching of the RHE curriculum, currents event and wider personal development mean that school can focus on concepts or gendered expectations as well as safe and respectful relationships in any context .This extends to the reduction of parental conflict.